Here’s one thing many of us can be sure of as we wind up the Christmas festivities and head into New Year: a fridge and cupboard full of leftovers.

 These are super easy to make.
-Simply blend all ingredients, place into a loaf tin (but remember to grease it first), and bake for about an hour at 375 degrees F. Once cooled, cut into small treat-sized squares.
+Blend all ingredients, place into a loaf tin (but remember to grease it first), and bake for about an hour at 375 degrees F. Once cooled, cut into small treat-sized squares.

-All these are so easy to make and you’ll really feel like you’re treating your dog s well as being a responsible dog owner.
+All these are so easy to make, and you’ll feel like you’re treating your dog s well as a responsible dog owner.
 Better still, your dog will LOVE them!

 Important points to remember when using leftovers for dogs